nickduran/coordination-deception/README.md

 Coordination in Deceptive Conversations (PLOS ONE)
 ===================

 Sample code and data for conducting analyses to evaluate multi-modal coordination during interpersonal deception.
-Code written for MATLAB and R. IN PROGRESS: UPDATES FORTHCOMING CONTINGENT ON REVIEWERS' COMMENTS
+Code written for MATLAB and R.